Lejo1/Heat-Plume-Prediction/README.md

 ```
 - the resulting dataset (cut outs around each heat pump) can be found in generated_dataset_dir (paths.yaml)
 - the new datapoints are also visualized in destination_dir (paths.yaml)
-- keep in mind that a prepared dataset will be generated in datasets_prepared_dir (paths.yaml)
+- keep in mind that a prepared dataset of the whole domain will be saved in datasets_prepared_dir (paths.yaml)
 - the model for this example run can be found at [Models and prepared data](https://doi.org/10.18419/darus-4518)
 - the raw data for this example run can be found at [2 Heatpump raw data](https://doi.org/10.18419/darus-3652)
 - hint: this step does not work on a GPU so the device is always switched to cpu